tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/architecture.md

 2.  **Branching Strategy:**

     - **`staging` branch:** Represents the staging environment.
 Feature branches are created from and merged into this branch.
-    - **`production` branch:** Represents the production environment.
+    - **`production` (main) branch:** Represents the production environment.
 Staging branch is merged into production after thorough testing and approval.
     - **Feature branches:** Developers create feature branches from `staging` for each new feature, task, or bug fix.
 Branch names should be descriptive (e.g., `feature/user-profiles`, `fix/login-bug`).

 3.  **Pull Requests (PRs) and Merging:**